-The RU must adapt the protocol used on the input links to that of the Readout Network.
-The extent of this translation will be depending on the choices for the input link technology and the technology for the readout Network.
-In the terms of network language, they act as a gateway between the two technologies.
+The Readout Unit must adapt the protocol used on the input links to that of the Readout Network.
+The extent of this translation will be depending on the choices for the input link technology and the technology for the Readout Network.
+In terms of networking, they act as a gateway between the two technologies.

-A third feature required of the RUs has to do with the event-building process.
+A third feature required of the Readout Units has to do with the event building process.
 Unlike the FEMs, the RUs can send their data to more than one destination through the Readout Network.
 The fragments of a given event-number must arrive at only one destination.
-Hence, the RUs have to support a destination assignment mechanism (see 3.4.5).
+Hence, the RUs have to support a destination assignment mechanism (see Section 3.2.2).